-- Driver may conduct a brief and private discussion with the student requesting a change in the inappropriate behavior. - Driver may communicate with the parent/guardian concerning the inappropriate student behavior and corrective actions. - Continued violations will result in suspension of riding privileges. - Students may be assigned to the School Bus Intervention Program, a safety program designed for students with inappropriate or unsafe behavior.
+- The driver may conduct a brief and private discussion with the student requesting a change in the inappropriate behavior. - The driver may communicate with the parent/guardian concerning the inappropriate student behavior and corrective actions. - Continued violations will result in suspension of riding privileges. - Students may be assigned to the School Bus Intervention Program, a safety program designed for students with inappropriate or unsafe behavior.
 A parent/guardian must attend the program with the student.
-Assignment to the program will be by a school administrator.
+Assignments to the program will be by a school administrator.